zengguobing/zengguobing.github.io/_research/2volcano.md

 ## Interconnectivity Between Aira and Kirishima Magmatic Systems

 It is not known whether clustered or aligned volcanic edifices at the Earth surface have connected magmatic systems at depth.
-Here we use GPS time-series and deformation modeling to show how Aira caldera and Kirishima, two adjacent volcanic centers in Kagoshima graben (southern Japan), interacted during Kirishima unrest in 2011.
+Here we use GNSS time-series and deformation modeling to show how Aira caldera and Kirishima, two adjacent volcanic centers in Kagoshima graben (southern Japan), interacted during Kirishima unrest in 2011.
 Check more details at [Brothelande et al. (2018)](https://yunjunz.github.io/files/Brothelande_etal-2018-VolcConn.pdf).

 <img width='900' src='/images/aira_kirishima_conn.jpg'>